-The study examines wireless carriers’ performance across sales-related activities in-store, over the phone and online.
+The study examines wireless carriers’ performance across sales-related activities in stores, over the phone and online.
 Satisfaction is measured in six factors: store representative; online purchase; phone purchase; facility; offerings and promotions; and cost of service.
-Overall wireless purchase experience satisfaction is 752 on a 1,000-point scale.
+Overall wireless purchase experience satisfaction is 761 (on a 1,000-point scale), up 9 points from 2015.

 Wireless Carrier Rankings

-Virgin Mobile ranks highest in purchase experience satisfaction with a score of 789 and performs particularly well in the store representative factor.
-SaskTel (776) ranks second, followed by Koodo Mobile (774).
+SaskTel ranks highest in purchase experience satisfaction with a score of 798 and improves in most factors year over year.
+Videotron (796) ranks second, followed by Koodo Mobile (788).

-The 2015 Canadian Wireless Purchase Experience Study is based on responses from more than 5,000 wireless customers.
-The study was fielded in October-November 2014 (Wave 1) and March 2015 (Wave 2).
+The 2016 Canadian Wireless Purchase Experience Study is based on responses from 6,269 wireless customers.
+The study was fielded in August-September 2015 (Wave 1) and March 2016 (Wave 2).

 Media Relations Contacts